jongs/jongs.github.io/_posts/2022-12-20-course-correction.md

-All of these point to one insight: there is no right path and there is no point in looking back; there is only course correction
+All of these point to one insight: there is no right path and there is no point in looking back; there is only course correction.